yerkgb/Vinebot_ROS_Packages/README.md

 ```

 Troubleshooting:
-1. If you do not have the permission to open the serial port:
-try to read this article https://websistent.com/fix-serial-port-permission-denied-errors-linux/
+1. If you do not have the permission to open the serial port, try to read this article https://websistent.com/fix-serial-port-permission-denied-errors-linux/

 Don't forget to add in your bash your catkin sources